PavneetBomrah/Project-InventoryManagementSystem/readme.md

     ```
 2.  **Deploy your Flask backend to your chosen hosting platform (e.g., Heroku, AWS, DigitalOcean).**
     *   **Note:** The `dist` folder created by `npm run build` contains the optimized production frontend files to be served by your backend or a static file server.
-3.  **Configure environment variables for the backend (e.g., database connection strings, API keys).**
-4.  **Ensure your frontend is configured to communicate with the deployed backend API.**
+3.  **Ensure your frontend is configured to communicate with the deployed backend API.**